johaahn/keepass-rx/README.md

 and features.

-**Current Status:** Functional **readonly** opening of KeePass databases, with additional features beyond the original app.
+**Current Status:** Functional **readonly** opening of KeePass databases, with additional features and numerous UI improvements beyond the original app.

 ## Roadmap